phoebetwong/phoebetwong.github.io/resume.md

 - Minujin Alberto, Enrique Delamonica and Phoebe Wong (2006), “Exploring the Properties of Child Poverty Indicators in Various Socioeconomic Contexts,” UNICEF–DPP Working Paper Series, New York.

 <br>
-## Invited Talks
+## Invited Talks & Workshops
 ---
+- “Automatic design of conversational models from observation of human-to-human conversation,” JSALT Summer Workshop on Speech and Language Technologies by Johns Hopkins University, Le Mans, France, Jun 26 - Aug 4, 2023.
 - “Developing Real-Time Forecasting Capabilities for GIC Hazard Mitigation: A Data-Centric AI Approach,” EPRI AI and Electric Power Summit, Rome, Italy, Oct 4, 2022.
 - The Case for Debt-Financing Surface Transportation Infrastructure Investments at the Federal Level in the 115th U.S. Congress,” The Association of University Business and Economic Researchers Fall Conference, Fayetteville, Arkansas, October 25, 2016.

 <br>
 ## Technical Skills
 ---
-- Proficient in Python (Hugging Face, spaCy, NLTK, PyTorch, PySpark, Keras, TensorFlow, Pandas, SciPy, Scikit-learn, Statsmodels, XGBoost, Plotly, Seaborn, Matplotlib, Beautiful Soup), AWS (SageMaker, S3, EC2, Redshift, Athena), SQL, GitHub, MongoDB, Jupyter Notebook, MLflow, Stata, MATLAB, LaTeX, and Microsoft Office
+- Proficient in Python (spaCy, NLTK, PyTorch, PySpark, Keras, TensorFlow, Pandas, NumPy, SciPy, Scikit-learn, Statsmodels, XGBoost, Plotly, Seaborn, Matplotlib), AWS (SageMaker, S3, EC2, Redshift, Athena), SQL, JSON, Bash, Hugging Face, GitHub/GitLab, MongoDB, VS Code, MLflow, Stata, MATLAB, LaTeX, and Microsoft Office
-- Experience in building domain-specific applications using LLMs: ASR, entity and intent recognition, sentiment analysis, extractive and abstractive summarization, topic modeling, information retrieval- and knowledge-based question answering, and task-oriented dialogue systems
+- Proficient in building domain-specific applications using LLMs: ASR, entity and intent recognition, sentiment analysis, extractive and abstractive summarization, topic modeling, information retrieval- and knowledge-based question answering, and task-oriented dialogue systems
-- Experience in implementing MLOps and Data-Centric AI approaches
+- Proficient in MLOps and data-centric AI implementations
 - Working knowledge in SAS, R, EViews, SPSS, LexisNexis, Bloomberg Terminal, WordPress, Mathematica, AutoCAD, and Pro/ENGINEER
-- Completed Greenberg Seminars on Effective University Teaching, a 3-year teaching certificate program at American University
+- Completed Greenberg Seminars on Effective University Teaching at American University, a 3-year certificate program for university teaching

 <br>
 ## Applied AI & Data Science Projects
 ---
-- Fine-tuned NVIDIA Riva streaming ASR in es-ES with domain-specific audios and texts, and improved upon the word error rate of the existing model in production by 10 percentage points.
+- Fine-tuned NVIDIA Riva streaming ASR in es-ES with domain-specific audios and corpora, and reduced the word error rate of the existing model in production by 10 percentage points.
 - Developed a first-of-its-kind time series forecasting solution to predict hazardous GIC events with deep learning techniques using a data-centric AI approach, focusing on data quality control throughout the MLOps lifecycle to maintain model accuracy post-deployment.
 - Developed and deployed an application to speed up random assignments in randomized controlled trials (RCTs) with multiple treatments across time and large sample sizes by leveraging parallel computing and MPP databases.
 Reduced processing time for random assignments of 40MM samples from 48+ hours to ~15 minutes.
 - Developed and deployed a voter registration likelihood model using XGBoost, with over 5MM records and 300 features.
 Successful registration rates increased 2x after model deployment.